anshulyadav0135/ConvoHub/README.md

 # ConvoHub

-ConvoHub is a full-stack real-time chat application that enables users to communicate instantly through one-to-one and group conversations.
+CConvoHub is a MERN-based real-time chat application that supports one-to-one and group messaging with secure authentication and a responsive user interface.
 It is built using a modern web stack with a focus on responsiveness and efficient backend communication.

 ---